shitanshu-singh/react-assignment/README.md

-# React Assignment for TechMint
+# React Assignment for TeachMint

 To get Started